open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 ### Dodging

-When a car moves into contact with you you may choose to Dodge them by spending a Command Point.
-If you do so you are not required to make a control check.
+When a car moves into contact with you you may choose to dodge them by spending a Command Point.
+If you do so you are not required to make a control check and may move your car up to 1 inch in any direction so long as it doesn't bring you into contact with another car or any terrain.

 ### Control Checks